Joe-Collins-1986/BitWise-DRF/README.md

 - The permission classes used for this view allow authenticated users to perform read (list) operations but require authentication for write (create) operations.
 This is specified by permissions.IsAuthenticatedOrReadOnly.

 - The CommentPagination class is used for pagination, limiting the number of comments displayed per page.
-This differes from the pagination set in the settings as the default for other views.
+This differs from the pagination set in the settings as the default for other views.

 - Filtering based on the article field is enabled using the DjangoFilterBackend.
 The comments can be filtered based on the article they belong to.
 This allows them to be assigned to a specific article page.